joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 ## lights
 **Approach 1**:
-Following the hint of the Elf to check what happens if the name in the config file gets changed to an encrypted value the name was replaced with the encrypted password in the lab environment:
+Following the hint of the Elf to check, what happens if the name in the config file gets changed to an encrypted value, the name was replaced with the encrypted password in the lab environment:
 ```
 elf@6f3d31105c18 ~/lab $ cat lights.conf
 password: E$ed633d885dcb9b2f3f0118361de4d57752712c27c5316a95d9e5e5b124